argoproj/argo-cd/docs/operator-manual/high_availability.md

 ### Webhook and Manifest Paths Annotation

-Argo CD aggressively caches generated manifests and uses repository commit SHA as a cache key.
-A new commit to the Git repository invalidates cache for all applications configured in the repository that again negatively affect mono repositories with multiple applications.
-You might use [webhooks ⧉](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/webhook.md) and `argocd.argoproj.io/manifest-generate-paths` Application
+Argo CD aggressively caches generated manifests and uses the repository commit SHA as a cache key.
+A new commit to the Git repository invalidates the cache for all applications configured in the repository.
-CRD annotation to solve this problem and improve performance.
+This can negatively affect repositories with multiple applications.
+You can use [webhooks](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/webhook.md) and the `argocd.argoproj.io/manifest-generate-paths` Application CRD annotation to solve this problem and improve performance.

-The `argocd.argoproj.io/manifest-generate-paths` contains a semicolon-separated list of paths within the Git repository that are used during manifest generation.
+The `argocd.argoproj.io/manifest-generate-paths` annotation contains a semicolon-separated list of paths within the Git repository that are used during manifest generation.
 The webhook compares paths specified in the annotation with the changed files specified in the webhook payload.
-If non of the changed files are located in the paths then webhook don't trigger application reconciliation and re-uses previously generated manifests cache for a new commit.
+If no modified files match the paths specified in `argocd.argoproj.io/manifest-generate-paths`, then the webhook will not trigger application reconciliation and the existing cache will be considered valid for the new commit.

-Installations that use a different repo for each app are **not** subject to this behavior and will likely get no benefit from using these annotations.
+Installations that use a different repository for each application are **not** subject to this behavior and will likely get no benefit from using these annotations.

 !!! note
     Application manifest paths annotation support depends on the git provider used for the Application.
-It is currently only supported for GitHub, GitLab, and Gogs based repos
+It is currently only supported for GitHub, GitLab, and Gogs based repos.

-I'm using `.Second()` modifier to avoid distracting users who already rely on `--app-resync` flag.
-* **Relative path** The annotation might contains relative path.
+* **Relative path** The annotation might contain a relative path.
 In this case the path is considered relative to the path specified in the application source:

 ```yaml
 apiVersion: argoproj.io/v1alpha1